High Contrast Mode:

 Gas

 Gas systems are the most popular type, and are excellent for climates with extreme winter weather.
 While the upfront costs are higher with a gas HVAC system versus an electric, monthly operating costs tend to be lower.
 They are a very energy-efficient choice and can heat and cool your home quickly.
 Gas furnaces can sometimes be converted for use with propane with a conversion kit that costs about $20-$100.
-It’s essential to have a carbon monoxide detector installed in your home if you have a gas-fuelled HVAC system.
+It's essential to have a carbon monoxide detector installed in your home if you have a gas-fueled HVAC system.

 Oil

-Rising oil prices mean that oil-fuelled systems are not as popular as they once were, but they are still on the market and make a good choice for areas with harsh winter weather.
-A fuel storage tank is a must for oil-fuelled systems, and regular maintenance and inspections are key.
+Rising oil prices mean that oil-fueled systems are not as popular as they once were, but they are still on the market and make a good choice for areas with harsh winter weather.
+A fuel storage tank is a must for oil-fueled systems, and regular maintenance and inspections are key.
 While monthly operating costs are eliminated, you will have larger quarterly or semi-annual bills when it comes time to fill the tank.
-You need to make sure you have enough fuel on standby so you aren’t caught without heat.
-It’s essential to have a carbon monoxide detector installed in your home if you have an oil-fueled HVAC system.
+You need to make sure you have enough fuel on standby so you aren't caught without heat.
+It's essential to have a carbon monoxide detector installed in your home if you have an oil-fueled HVAC system.

 BTU Capacity

 Ensuring that the HVAC system you want to purchase has the capacity necessary to heat and cool your home means that your unit will be more energy-efficient and keep your family comfortable.
 Aim for approximately 30-60 BTUs for each square foot of living space.
 Number of windows and doors, local climate, and age of your home will all factor into HVAC system load calculations.
-Just because a furnace has a particular BTU rating doesn’t necessarily mean it is suitable for your home -- you must also consider its AFUE rating.
+Just because a furnace has a particular BTU rating doesn't necessarily mean it is suitable for your home.
+Homeowners must also consider its AFUE rating.

 AFUE Rating